ros-controls/roadmap/design_drafts/ros2_control_documentation.rst

 RobotHardware to Components
 ---------------------------
 #.
-Forget your impolementation or ``RobotHW`` interface this is not used any more.
+Forget your implementation or ``RobotHW`` interface this is not used any more.
 (Do not delete it, you can still extract some code.)
 #.
 Decide which component type is suitable for your case.
 Maybe it makes sence to separate ``RobotHW`` into multiple components.
 #.
 Implement `ActuatorInterface`_, `SensorInterface`_ or `SystemInterface`_ classes as follows: